Hausdorff measures of sets in Exact Diophantine approximation: Proof of Theorem :

-The second level is constructed by `looking' locally at each ball from the previous level.
-More precisely, for each ball $B_1$ in $\K_1$ we construct the set $\K_2(B_1)$ which is composed of balls contained in $B_1.$ Thus, we define
+The second level is constructed by localizing the construction of the first level.
+More precisely, within each ball $B_1$ in $\K_1,$ we construct a collection $\K_2(B_1)$ of smaller balls contained in $B_1$ in a manner analogous to the construction of the first level, and we define